Skip to main content

 Subflow Properties

-The workspace of a subflow has an additional menu bar at the top.
+The workspace of a subflow has a dedicated menu bar at the top.
 There you can access the subflow Properties.
 This option opens a different window for node options.
 This one also lets you create environment variables.
 Those environment variables will affect every node of this particular subflow that is used in the project.
 The Properties tab lets you change the name for this subflow.
 It can be overwritten for single nodes if this subflow by setting a name in the options tied to this specific node.
 The subflow template can also be moved to a specific existing or new category.
 The remaining setting options hardly differ from the usual set of options for a node.

 Editing nodes in a subflow